USS Biddle (DD-151): Construction and commissioning

-Biddle was launched on 3 October 1918 by William Cramp & Sons Ship and Engine Building Company, Philadelphia, sponsored by Miss Elise B. Robinson, a great-great-grandniece of Captain Biddle.
+Biddle was authorised on 4 March 1917 with the contract for her construction signed on 8 September 1917.
+The ship was laid down at William Cramp & Sons Ship and Engine Building Company, Philadelphia shipyard on 22 April 1918, and was launched on 3 October 1918, sponsored by Miss Elise B. Robinson, a great-great-grandniece of Captain Biddle.
 The ship was commissioned on 22 April 1919.

 Service history

-Following her commissioning, Biddle made a cruise to the Mediterranean Sea and returned to New York on 1 July 1920.
-After assignment to Division 48, Atlantic Fleet, she cruised along the east coast until decommissioned at Philadelphia Navy Yard on 20 June 1922.
+Following her commissioning, Biddle made a cruise to the Mediterranean Sea.
+In February 1920, she assisted in the evacuation of Odessa, which was on the point of capture by the Red Army in the Russian Civil War.
+Biddle returned to New York on 1 July 1920.
+After assignment to Division 48, Atlantic Fleet, she carried out cruises along the east coast until decommissioned at Philadelphia Navy Yard on 20 June 1922.
 She remained laid up until recommissioned on 16 October 1939.
 Until November 1940 she served on patrol duty with Destroyer Division 66, Atlantic Squadron, and on training duty with Naval Reserve Officers Training Corps.
 She patrolled in the Caribbean Sea under orders of the Commandant, 15th Naval District (November 1940-May 1941) and then rejoined Destroyer Division 66 patrolling out of Key West, Florida.